sjtuwzf/WFLSBO/README.md

-This repo contains the setups for the cases of wind farm layout optimization using actuator disk model.
+This repo contains the case files for the paper: Wang, Zhenfan, Yu Tu, Kai Zhang, Zhaolong Han, Yong Cao, and Dai Zhou.
+"An optimization framework for wind farm layout design using CFD-based Kriging model." arXiv preprint arXiv:2309.01387 (2023).

 # Introduction
 The SBO-based wind farm layout optimization are carried out